acturtle/cashflower/docs/settings.rst

     :caption: settings.py

     settings = {
-        ...
+        # ...
         "GROUP_BY": "product_code",
-        ...
+        # ...
     }

 |

-Ensure that there is a corresponding column in your 'main' model point set, as shown in :code:`input.py`:
+Ensure that there is a corresponding column in your model point set, as shown in :code:`input.py`:

 ..  code-block:: python
     :caption: input.py

-    main = ModelPointSet(data=pd.DataFrame({
+    policy = ModelPointSet(data=pd.DataFrame({
-        "id": [1, 2, 3],
+        # ...
         "product_code": ["A", "B", "A"]
+        # ...
     }))

 |

-The resulting output will contain aggregated results grouped by the specified column, as demonstrated in the following CSV output:
+The resulting output will contain aggregated results grouped by the specified column, as demonstrated below:

 ..  code-block::
-    :caption: <timestamp>_output.csv

-    t,product_code,fund_value
-    0,A,24000
-    1,A,24048
-    2,A,24096.1
-    3,A,24144.29
-    0,B,3000
-    1,B,3006
-    2,B,3012.01
-    3,B,3018.03

-To get the results at the individual level, set the  :code:`GROUP_BY` to the 'id' column.
+    t    product_code    fund_value
+    0    A               24000
+    1    A               24048
+    2    A               24096.1
+    3    A               24144.29
+    0    B               3000
+    1    B               3006
+    2    B               3012.01
+    3    B               3018.03

 |